 Executives and People leaders review the results as a group and identify the most important findings.

-The most important findings are rolled out through structured communication and moderated discussions to the organization.
+The most important findings are rolled out through structured communication and moderated discussions with the organization.

 Those responsible for driving action are empowered with the appropriate level of data to improve the areas of focus chosen by executives and People leaders.